-I’ve seen dozens of small business make this fundamental mistake.
+I’ve seen dozens of small businesses make this fundamental mistake.
 A small company wants to share a home postal address among 50 employees.
 The request comes from the CEO so it has some legs.
 The Exchange Global Address List (GAL) is the obvious choice since everyone uses Outlook every day.
 It is, in fact, the de facto Employee Directory.

-Home Addresses in the GAL Business Address Fields: a Workaround or Future Roadblock?
+Home Addresses in the GAL Business Address Fields: A Workaround or Future Roadblock?

 The Exchange Global Address List doesn’t have a field for home addresses.

 They have an idea!
-Just drive around the road block.
+Just drive around the roadblock.
 Everything will be fine.
 There is a Business Address field in the GAL.
 It also has fields for street address, city, state, and postal code.
 Perfect substitution!

 Furthermore, this company only has a single office location.
 It would be ridiculously redundant to put the same business address on 50 GAL entries.
 Therefore, why not put the home postal addresses in the vacant business address fields in the GAL?